nenosinc/iCloudDocumentSync/README.md

     iCloud *cloud = [[iCloud alloc] init];
     [cloud setDelegate:self];
 It is important that you set the iCloud delegate, otherwise some methods may not be called.
-This also help to begin the sync process.
+This also helps to begin the sync process.
-5. Add the following **required** delegate methods: `- (void)fileListChangedWithFiles:(NSMutableArray *)files andFileNames:(NSMutableArray *)fileNames`   and `- (void)cloudError:(NSError *)error`.
+5. Add the following **required** delegate methods:
+	*  `- (void)fileListChangedWithFiles:(NSMutableArray *)files andFileNames:(NSMutableArray *)fileNames`
+	*  `- (void)cloudError:(NSError *)error`
    If you like, you can add other optional delegate methods.
 Check the documentation that comes with iCloud Document Sync for more information.

 ## Checking for iCloud Availability
 To check if iCloud is available use `[iCloud checkCloudAvailability];`.
 This method will return a boolean value (YES / NO).
 You can retrieve the value like this: